In this post you’ll learn how to remove the background from images in PowerPoint (as pictured below) using two different techniques.

 Clicking Keep Changes, the magenta background portion of your image will be removed from your photo, as pictured below.

-Note: Instead of removing your picture background you simply want to make your image transparent as pictured below, see how to make an image transparent in PowerPoint here.
+Note: Instead of removing the background from your image, you can instead make your image background transparent as pictured above.
+For details, click here.

 Adjusting what gets removed in your Image

-When you first select the Remove Background command, PowerPoint guesses what part of your image you want to keep and remove (marking anything it thinks you want to remove in the magenta color).
+When you first select the Remove Background command, PowerPoint takes a guess at what you want to remove.

-While PowerPoint normally does a pretty good job at guessing what you want to remove, because it’s just a software program, it doesn’t always get it right as you can see below.
+While PowerPoint normally does a pretty good job at guessing, it doesn’t always get it right.

 When this happens to you, all you need to do is adjust the background removal options to specify what you want to keep and remove in your picture.